robak86/hardwired/README.md

 - `singleton` always uses single instance
 - `request` acts like singleton across a request (`container.get(...)` or `container.getAll(...) ` call )

-Each group object provides definitions builders for specific type of instance.
+Each group object provides definitions builders for specific type of instance and specific resolution model:

 ## Sync definitions

 Definitions which can be instantiated using `.get` | `.getAll` container methods.
-They accept as a dependencies only other sync definitions.
-In order to inject async dependency to sync definition, it needs to be converted to async definition beforehand.
+They accept only sync dependencies.
+In order to inject async dependency to sync definition, it previously needs to be converted to async definition.

 - `fn` - takes as an argument a factory function.